-Application for Accreditation for postgraduate NP or Joint NP/PA training programs should be completed by the primary sponsoring organization.
-Postgraduate NP or Joint NP/PA training programs must meet the following basic criteria in order to be eligible for consideration of accreditation.
+Application for Accreditation for postgraduate NP, PA, or Joint NP/PA training programs should be completed by the primary sponsoring organization.
+Postgraduate NP, PA, or Joint NP/PA training programs must meet the following basic criteria in order to be eligible for consideration of accreditation.

-- 1. The sponsoring organization must operate postgraduate NP or joint NP/PA postgraduate training programs in settings that may include but are not limited to:

-- Federally qualified health centers (FQHCs) and FQHC look-alike organizations

-- Nurse managed health centers

-- Other safety net settings such as the Indian Health Service

-- Veterans Health Administration system

-- Private or public integrated health systems
+- 1. The sponsoring organization must operate postgraduate NP, PA, or joint NP/PA postgraduate training programs in settings that may include but are not limited to: - Federally qualified health centers (FQHCs) and FQHC look-alike organizations - Nurse managed health centers - Other safety net settings such as the Indian Health Service - Veterans Health Administration system - Private or public integrated health systems - Hospitals - Private clinic systems and practices a.
+Specify the location of the sponsoring organization.

-- Hospitals

-- Private clinic systems and practices

 - Academic health centers/medical centers, both public and private

 - Academic Institutions

 - Behavioral Health Organizations